 The Outdoor Education Center at Pomona College incorporates numerous policies and practices in the areas of environmental awareness, sustainability, and social justice.
 While many of these practices have been in place for several years, the OEC continues to strive for the best possible educational and practical outcomes for the program with OA trips, OTL, leader training, and workshops.

-Examples of this include our beach trips who work with the Wishtoyo Foundation, a Native American Chumash village and advocacy group who works with different environmental organizations and sues environmental polluters when it directly affects different social groups along the California coastline.
+Examples of this include our beach trips who work with the Wishtoyo Foundation, a Native American Chumash village and advocacy group that works with different environmental organizations and sues environmental polluters when pollution directly affects different social groups along the California coastline.

-Our trips also works with the Friends of the Inyo, a non-profit in the eastern Sierras who does a night talk/slideshow for the OA Lake trip.
-The talk centers around the social injustices created for the Southern California population when environmental problems affect the water supply in the Sierras, and thus the Southern California water supply.
-The group then does a service project the next day with the Friends of the Inyo.
-The groups also visit the former Japanese Internment camp, Manzanar, on their trip.
+During our Orientation Adventure Lake trip, we work with the Friends of the Inyo, a non-profit in the eastern Sierras.
+The group does a night talk/slideshow centered around the social injustices created for the Southern California population when environmental problems affect the water supply in the Sierras, and thus the Southern California water supply.
+Students then do a service project the next day with the Friends of the Inyo.
+The OA group also visit the former Japanese Internment camp, Manzanar, on their trip.

 In the past several years, many OA trips were planned with numerous service projects and OA will continue to add even more service projects in the future.
 Our plan is to expand this to all programs offered through the OEC.

 In keeping with our commitment to environmental awareness and sustainability, and as social injustices occur frequently with a poorly treated environment, the OEC incorporates the following sustainability efforts: